 - How to Study in Luxembourg for Free?

-There are two application intakes in an academic year in Luxemburg for international students.
+There are two application intakes in an academic year in Luxembourg for international students.

 Other options include self-employment, research and joining a family member who is already resident in Luxembourg.